Can You Take Sildenafil Daily? A Guide to Viagra Use

 What is Sildenafil?

-Sildenafil, also known as Viagra, is a common medication used to treat erectile dysfunction in men.
-It is part of a medication group called phosphodiesterase-5 (PDE5) inhibitors.
+Sildenafil, is the active ingredient in Viagra and is a common medication used to treat erectile dysfunction in men.
+It is part of an ED medication group called phosphodiesterase-5 (PDE5) inhibitors.

 Sildenafil works in the body by blocking an enzyme called phosphodiesterase-5 (PDE5).
 This enzyme regulates the production of a chemical called cyclic guanosine monophosphate (cGMP) by breaking it down. cGMP helps to relax the smooth muscle and blood vessels in the penis.
 By inhibiting the PDE5 enzyme, the levels of cGMP rise.
 As the blood vessels relax and widen, it improves blood flow to the penis and results in an erection.
 [1]

-Sildenafil does not work solely to achieve and maintain an erection, sexual arousal or stimulation is necessary for the medication to be effective.
-The effects of Sildenafil can last for up to 4 hours.
+Like Viagra, Sildenafil does not work solely to achieve and maintain an erection, sexual arousal or stimulation is necessary for the medication to be effective.
+The effects can last for up to 4 hours.

 Sildenafil is available in 25mg, 50mg and 100mg oral film-coated tablets.
 The recommended dosage for treating erectile dysfunction is one Sildenafil 50mg tablet to be taken as needed, about 30 minutes to 1 hour before sexual activity.
 It should be swallowed whole with a glass of water.
 It is advised not to take more than one tablet of Sildenafil a day.
 [2] Taking more than one tablet will increase the risk of experiencing side effects.